List of Turkish operations in northern Iraq

-The Kurdish-Turkish conflict spilled over into Iraqi Kurdistan in 1992, and has continued there intermittently since.
+The Kurdish-Turkish conflict spilled over into Iraqi Kurdistan in 1983, and has continued there intermittently since.
 The Turkish Armed Forces has launched a series of operations in Northern Iraq against the Kurdistan Workers' Party (PKK).
 More than 37,000 people have been killed in the conflict since 1984.

-According to the Turkish government, the total number of Turkish fatalities in Iraq has been 275 dead and 739 injured.
-It claims to have killed 6,325 and captured 1,700 PKK guerrillas in the country.

 The operations resulted in a permanent Turkish presence in northern Iraq since 2018.
-The Iraqi government views these operations as a violation of Iraq's sovereignty, with President Barham Salih demanding from Turkey their end and the withdrawal of all of the Turkish armed forces from his country's territory.
+The Iraqi government at one time viewed these operations as a violation of Iraq's sovereignty, with President Barham Salih demanding from Turkey their end, and the withdrawal of all of the Turkish armed forces from his country's territory.